xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2021-01-05-riscv-none-embed-gcc-v10-1-0-1-1-released.md

 ## Known problems

-- due to the very large number of instructions added by the vector support (~70K), the compiler sources became too large to be compiled for Arm32-bit ([#229](https://github.com/riscv/riscv-gcc/issues/229))
+- due to the very large number of instructions added by the vector support (~70K), the compiler sources became too large and it was not possible to build the Arm 32-bit image ([#229](https://github.com/riscv/riscv-gcc/issues/229))
 - the archive size got too big for the Windows 32-bit node to handle, and `xpm install` may fail with _RangeError: Array buffer allocation failed_;